RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 A CBD form should be sent to the requester and signed.
 The CBD documentation will need to be in place for any further progress to be made with the request.

+The request number, internal contact and Herbarium code should be added to any CBD documentation.

 Tick the **CBD Form checkbox** to indicate that the CBD Form has been received.

-Click Save (in the bottom right-hand corner of the form)
+Click **Save**

-Make a note of the Gift Number which will function as the Destructive Sampling Request number.
+Make a note of the Destructive Sampling Number.
 You can find this number at the top of the form, but only after you have saved the form.

 Add the following notes to the completed CBD form:
 a.
 Destructive Sampling Request number